Harry Epworth Allen: Paintings

 Allen's paintings are held in the art collections of a number of British institutions including Sheffield Museums, Derby Art Gallery, The Hepworth Wakefield and the British Museum.

-In April 2013, two of Allens' paintings, dating from 1942 and 1943, of scenes in Achill Island, County Mayo, were featured on BBC One's Antiques Roadshow.
-The works, which were executed in egg tempera, were valued at £6,000 – £7,000 each.
+In April 2013, two of Allens' wartime paintings, of Achill Island in County Mayo, were shown on BBC One's Antiques Roadshow.
+Executed in egg tempera the paintings were valued at £6,000 – £7,000 each.